 The Anointing of the Sick is the Sacrament given to seriously ill Christians, and the special graces received unite the sick person to the passion of Christ.
 The Sacrament consists of the anointing of the forehead and hands of the person with blessed oil, with the priest saying,

 Laying hands on the sick was a common practice in the Early Church.
 Jesus often laid hands on people before healing them (Mark 6:5; Luke 4:40; 13:13).
 Paul laid hands on a sick person and he was healed (Acts 28:8).
-Jesus said concerning His followers, “They will place their hands on sick people, and they will get well” (Mark 16:18).
+Jesus said concerning His followers (Mark 16:18).

 In biblical times oil was commonly used as a healing agent (Luke 10:34).
 But when used by the early Christians for anointing purposes it was merely a symbolic reminder to God’s healing power.

 Origen of Egypt, in his Homilies on Leviticus, described Anointing for healing the sick and forgiveness of sins in the third century.
 St. Thomas Aquinas stated that Extreme Unction, as the Anointing of the Sick was once called, is “a spiritual remedy, since it avails for the remission of sins, and therefore is a sacrament: (James 5:15).
 The ecclesial effect of this sacrament is incorporation into the healing Body of Christ, with a spiritual healing of the soul, and at times healing of the body.
 The sacramental grace helps us to accept sickness by uniting ourselves to the passion and death of Christ (Colossians 1:24) and the grace event to accept death if that is God’s will.